American Jewish Committee: 1980s and 1990s

-The 2000s
+2000s

-In 2000, AJC helped establish the Atlanta Jewish Film Festival in Atlanta, Georgia, the largest Jewish film festival in the world.
+In 2000, the AJC helped establish the Atlanta Jewish Film Festival in Atlanta, Georgia, the largest Jewish film festival in the world.

-In 2001 AJC became official partners with the Geneva-based UN Watch.
+In 2001, the AJC became official partners with the Geneva-based UN Watch.

-AJC opened in Brussels the AJC Transatlantic Institute in Brussels in 2004, which according to its mission statement works to promote "transatlantic cooperation for global security, Middle East Peace and human rights."
-That same year, it opened a Russian Affairs Division to identify and train new leaders in American Jewish public advocacy.
-Other offices were opened in Paris, Rome, Mumbai, and São Paulo.

 In 2005, as part of its continuing efforts to respond to humanitarian crises, the organization contributed US$2.5 million to relief funds and reconstruction projects for the victims of the South Asian tsunami and Hurricane Katrina in the US.

-In May 2006, nearly 2,000 people gathered in Washington, D.C., to celebrate the 100th Annual Meeting of the American Jewish Committee.
-President George W. Bush, U.N.
-Security-General Kofi Annan, and German Chancellor Angela Merkel attended a reception to honor the committee.
+By its 100th anniversary in 2006, AJC had 33 chapters in the United States and a presence in 20 countries.
+Organization leaders marked the occasion with a multi-country tour across Europe and the Middle East.
+Nearly 2,000 people gathered in Washington, D.C., to celebrate its 100th Annual Meeting that May, and President George W. Bush, U.N.
+Secretary General Kofi Annan, and German chancellor Angela Merkel attended a reception in its honor.
 These individuals gave credit to the American Jewish Committee for protecting Jewish Security and human rights around the world.

-In 2007, Commentary, a magazine published by AJC that focused on political and cultural commentary and analysis of politics and society in the U.S. and the Middle East, separated from AJC and became its own organization.
-In 2008, AJC stopped publishing the American Jewish Year Book, a highly detailed annual account of the Jewish life in the U.S., Israel and the world.

 AJC became increasingly involved in the advocacy of energy independence for the U.S. on the grounds that this would reduce dependence on foreign, especially Arab, oil; boost the American economy; and improve the environment.
 AJC urged Congress and several presidential administrations to take action toward this goal, and called upon the private sector to be more energy-conscious.
 It adopted "Green" policies for itself institutionally, and in 2011 earned LEED certification, denoting that its New York headquarters was energy efficient and environmentally sound.

-As part of a new strategic plan adopted in 2009, AJC said it envisioned itself as the "Global Center for Jewish and Israel Advocacy" and the "Central 'Jewish Address' for Intergroup Relations and Human Rights."
+As part of a new strategic plan adopted in 2009, the AJC said it envisioned itself as the "Global Center for Jewish and Israel Advocacy" and the "Central 'Jewish Address' for Intergroup Relations and Human Rights."
 Its new tagline was "Global Jewish Advocacy."

-In 2010, AJC renamed their annual conference "Global Forum".

-The 2010s
+2010s

 AJC diplomatic efforts since 2010 include opposition to Iran's program to attain nuclear capability; a campaign to get the European Union to designate Hezbollah a terrorist organization; preserving the right of Jews to practice circumcision in Germany; and urging the government of Greece to take action against the neo-Nazi Golden Dawn party.